cyberplantru/I2C-iso/README.md

 ![EC Reader](http://image.cyber-plant.com/var/resizes/CyberPlantMiniSeries-01.jpg?m=1458131397)
-##CyberPlant I2C*iso*
+##CyberPlant I2C *iso* Mini

-The I2C*iso* Module are hot swappable digital isolators with nonlatching, bidirectional communication channels that are compatible with I2C interfaces.
+The I2C *iso* Mini v3.0 are hot swappable digital isolators with nonlatching, bidirectional communication channels that are compatible with I2C interfaces.
 This eliminates the need for splitting I2C signals into separate transmit and receive signals for use with standalone optocouplers.
-The I2C*iso* Module provides two bidirectional channels, supporting a complete isolated I2C interface.
+The I2C *iso* Mini provides two bidirectional channels, supporting a complete isolated I2C interface.

 ##Features:
 - Regulated 3.3 V or 5 V output